mandiant/flare-emu/README.md

 * `maxNodes` - the max number of basic blocks that will be searched when finding paths through the target function.
 This is a safety measure to prevent unreasonable search times and hangs and likely does not need to be changed.

 `emulateBytes(bytes, registers=None, stack=None, baseAddress=0x400000, instructionHook=None, hookData=None)` - Writes the code contained in `bytes` to emulation memory at `baseAddress` if possible and emulates the instructions from the beginning to the end of `bytes`.

+`emulateFrom(startAddr, registers=None, stack=None, instructionHook=None, callHook=None, memAccessHook=None, hookData=None, skipCalls=True, hookApis=True, strict=True, count=0)` - This API is useful in cases where function boundaries are not clearly defined as is often the case with obfuscated binaries or shellcode.
+You provide a starting address as `startAddr`, and it will emulate until there is nothing left to emulate or you stop emulation in one of your hooks.
+This can be called with the `strict` parameter set to `False` to enable dynamic code discovery; `flare-emu` will have IDA Pro make instructions as they are encountered during emulation.

 ## [Utility Functions](#utility)
 The following is an incomplete list of some of the useful utility functions provided by the `EmuHelper` class.